Your free business.com+ membership unlocks exclusive tech deals and advisor support

 “When we go out of town, we do our best to let our team know specific days we will absolutely be disconnected,” said Spoerl.
 “We also have a roster of senior account advisors who would be entirely capable of stepping in to help the team out if needed.”

-Then communicate to the rest of your team who is acting on your behalf while you are on vacation.
-This ensures your vacation is as uninterrupted as possible and helps establish a company culture where employees’ time and personal lives are respected.
-“If any one of us says, ‘I need time off for X,’ our trust system allows us to freely take the time we need, knowing that our team members have our backs,” Spoerl said.
+Once you’ve designated that person, communicate the plan to the rest of the team so everyone knows who to turn to during your absence.
+This not only helps keep your vacation uninterrupted but also reinforces an employee-centric company culture where time off is respected and everyone feels supported.
+As Spoerl put it, “If any one of us says, ‘I need time off for X,’ our trust system allows us to freely take the time we need, knowing that our team members have our backs.”

 7. Enjoy yourself.

-As a successful business owner, you care a great deal about the businesses you created and the teams you have nurtured, but caring for yourself is just as pivotal to your success.
-You deserve some time off!
+As a business owner, you care deeply about the company you’ve built and the team you’ve supported.
+But caring for yourself is just as essential to your long-term success, and you deserve time off.

 Why you should take a vacation as a small business owner

-While it may seem counterintuitive in our fast-paced working world, taking a vacation has a number of benefits for both you and your business.
-Here are a few:
+While it may feel counterintuitive in a fast-paced work culture, taking a vacation brings meaningful benefits for both you and your business.
+Here’s why it matters:

 Did you find this content helpful?